-South Yorks hire Works: Overcome barriers To do what The MCA proposes to provide an income grant which will support our most disadvantaged people to eliminate barriers to beginning or continuing education, training and employment.
-The intervention is about supporting social mobility and reducing inequality.
-We will use grants to support incomes for the most impacted cohorts not just in employment but in training as well, helping them overcome barriers such as: 1.
-Childcare: School closures have meant at least one care giver must remain at home every day for most households.
-This will dramatically impact single parent families, individuals who are unable to work from home and for those that can it can adversely affect their job performance.
-2. Digital upskilling: remote/flexible working has become the new norm for many.
-Consequently, digital literacy is essential for employees to continue their job.
-This poses a potential challenge for low skilled workers that may not have received IT training.
-Individuals will be encouraged to sign up to digital training courses facilitated by local education and training providers.
-3. Digital Assets: Lack of technology and digital access is a major barrier for many households.
-This impacts the whole family; parents are unable to work, while children will not be able to join online classes.
-It is paramount that these gaps are addressed with urgency in order to prevent growth in inequality.
-4. Transport: Public transport use is more prevalent within low income cohorts meaning that reductions or cancellations will impact these groups the most.
-By providing basic income to access to public transport, the SCR can ensure these groups can continue to engage with the community.
-This will be delivered in a way that is sensitive to public transport capacity challenges.
-Therefore, other options like loaning active travel options (e.g. e-bikes) will be considered.
-5. Housing: The MCA will work with partners to ensure people have the support they may need to secure affordable housing or to be able to stay in their homes (e.g. pay their Context The income grant will be allocated to the most disadvantaged people within the City Region to eliminate barriers to access skills training opportunities and employment.
-A similar approach has been adopted in Spain where the Government introduced a Minimum Basic Income to 850,000 selected households with payments ranging from €461 to €1,015.
-This is expected to reach around 2.5 million people and reduce child poverty significantly among those incorporated within the scheme.
-Delivery As an immediate priority, funds will be managed and disbursed by local authorities and third sector partners who will also be responsible for targeting.
-The long-term wellbeing and financial resilience of residents is even more important now.
-The MCA also proposes to build upon the Good Credit South Yorkshire which began in 2019 and provide guidance to all supported to improve access to fair credit, reduce the need for borrowing and seek to improve the local credit environment to ensure that is sustainable.
-Targets The target is to help at least 15,000 people to re-engage with the labour market.
+an income grant which will support to eliminate barriers to beginning or and employment.
+The intervention is about reducing inequality.
+We will use grants to mpacted cohorts not just in employment hem overcome barriers such as:

+have meant at least one care giver must for most households.
+This will parent families, individuals who are and for those that can it can adversely ce.

+/flexible working has become the new ntly, digital literacy is essential for eir job.
+This poses a potential challenge t may not have received IT training. aged to sign up to digital training courses on and training providers.

+hnology and digital access is a major ds.
+This impacts the whole family; k, while children will not be able to join ount that these gaps are addressed with at growth in inequality.

+t use is more prevalent within low income uctions or cancellations will impact these ding basic income to access to public sure these groups can continue to engage will be delivered in a way that is sensitive cy challenges.
+Therefore, other options like ns (e.g. e-bikes) will be considered.

+ork with partners to ensure people have d to secure affordable housing or to be s (e.g. pay their rent or mortgage).

+will be managed and disbursed by r partners who will also be responsible nancial resilience of residents is even more proposes to build upon the Good Credit 2019 and provide guidance to all supported reduce the need for borrowing and seek ronment to ensure that is sustainable. -

+OVERCOME BARRIERS Targets The target is to help at least 15,000 people to re-engage with the labour market.
 This will be focused upon the most vulnerable parts of our population, allowing them to pay for or subsidise key services (e.g. childcare, public transport, technology, digital skills) which is often a barrier to progress.
-Outcomes Unemployment benefit claimant counts have risen due to COVID-19 12 .
-Specific targets will be dependent on nature of eventual support (e.g. caring responsibilities or digital skills).
+Outcomes Unemployment benefit claimant counts have risen due to COVID-19 ^{11.} Specific targets will be dependent on nature of eventual support (e.g. caring responsibilities or digital skills).
 Empowering individuals to work (e.g. at home) and/or stay in education or training will allow them to support their families and re-engage with the labour market.
 Addressing challenges and the provision of digital assets and/or childcare could help people embrace job opportunities.
 This will result in numerous positive outputs for the City Region, such as lower UC claimants, higher levels of wellbeing, inclusion, productivity and income tax.
 In addition to direct benefits to the exchequer, this will result in avoided costs for the NHS on physical and mental health, and local economic multiplier effects.
 Investment required £285m - £315m over 18 months to support individuals to re-engage with the labour market by overcoming multiple barriers.
 Estimated unit cost is £13,000 per person per year to top up existing income support during training.
 Requirements Requirements include: Identification of vulnerable cohorts to be targeted, focusing on those in 'hard to reach' places.
 A responsive programme structure that is flexible, ensuring support reaches vulnerable groups in a timely manner.
 Strong collaboration with local authorities to ensure a consistent research and quantification process that is impartial and equitable.